mercadopago/devsite-docs/guides/checkout-bricks/web-tokenize-checkout-v2-clientside.en.md

 };
 renderPaymentBrick(bricksBuilder);
 ````
-4. In Brick's `onSubmit` callback, add the same URL that you used in the `action` parameter of your form, this is where Brick will send the payment form data.
+4. In Brick's `onSubmit` callback, add the same URL that you used in the `action` parameter of your form.
+This is where Brick will send the payment form data.

+> CLIENT_SIDE
+>
+> h2
+>
-## Users and cards
+> Users and cards

+> Note
+>
+> Note
+>
+> The user and card creation process has no difference between Web Tokenize Checkout and Checkout Bricks.

 ### Receive payment from a user with saved cards

 To receive payment from a user with saved cards, it is necessary to pass the user and the cards to Bricks, which will perform the tokenization process and send the information to generate the payment in the `onSubmit` callback.

-1. Replace in your code:
+1. Find in the current structure of your integration the form that calls the Web Tokenize Checkout.

 ```HTML
 <script>